 – Light brown…

 Then she relaxes again.
-I guess she sees her husband and Bjørn.
+I guess she sees her husband and Bjørn, their dog.
 And I think: How beautiful… Are you guys coming to pick her up?

 Four other people come to get her.
 To take her to the ambulance.

 Never have I heard her moan so much as now, while they lift her up and put her on the stretcher.
 I’ll not repeat the words uttered by this so civilized lady.
 Later in the ambulance she still shows some humor.
 Tough woman.
 So we drive back, in the ambulance.

 Arriving at the nursing home.
 When they lift her from the stretcher, she repeats those words that I will not repeat here.

 Then a small miracle happens.
 She really comes home.
 Her spirit rises, she recognizes the paintings of my sister and me on the wall, warmly greets the sweet nurse.
 And she laughs, really laughs.
 I haven’t heard her laugh that way in the last 10 years.
 She’s back home.

 It touches me deeply.
 The nurse also has tears in her eyes.

 That evening turns out to be the last time we can communicate.
 The next morning she suffers so much, that the dose of morphine has to be increased considerably.
 She doesn’t regain consciousness.
 That’s how she departs, early on Wednesday morning.
 With full moon.

 Home.
 Peace.
 Freedom.